 Rolling Admission

 The University employs a rolling admission system.
 Through this method, qualified students are notified of acceptance from the date their application is complete.
-Although there is no specified application deadline, the University recommends that students submit applications by August 1 for fall semester and December 1 for spring semester.
 Qualified students are admitted to the University, as long as space is available.

 Deferred Admission